 Due to the important cause, as well as the positive "celebration of a life worth living" atmosphere, the annual Ride to Zero event is often hailed as the must attend ride of the year.
 It has attracted more than 1,000 riders from multiple states, communities, and organizations over the last four years, with ridership and participation continuing to grow.

 As visibility has expanded, funding and interest have been received from organizations looking beyond the annual ride.
 The board of directors is excited to explore additional opportunities to further the mission.

 Donations from Ride to Zero (2015-2020) were used to help fund the following:

-Most significantly, RTZ funds have paid for a needs assessment survey to identify the most important risk factors for suicide and other mental health issues among National Guard and Reserve personnel and their families in both Utah and Idaho.
-No one has really ever assessed the needs of family members before to see how spouses might be influencing/impacting each other’s health and well-being.
+•A needs assessment survey to identify the most important risk factors for suicide and other mental health issues among National Guard and Reserve personnel and their families in both Utah and Idaho.
+Prior to this, no one had really assessed the needs of family members to see how spouses might be influencing/impacting each other’s health and well-being.

-Some funds have gone to support a statewide peer support program for the Utah Army National Guard that was rolled out in January 2016.
-The peer support program is called Utah Comrades, and is one component of a larger program NCVS is creating called VETS-Utah.
-As a part of this rollout, NCVS conducted a statewide needs assessment survey of National Guard and Reserve personnel which helped to identify the greatest needs of reserve component personnel in Utah, and which factors are most strongly associated with suicide risk.
+•A statewide peer support program for the Utah Army National Guard that was rolled out in January 2016.
+The peer support program, called Utah Comrades, was one component of a larger program called VETS-Utah.
+As a part of this rollout, NCVS conducted a statewide needs assessment survey of National Guard and Reserve personnel, which helped to identify the greatest needs of reserve component personnel in Utah, and which factors are most strongly associated with suicide risk.